For those not following the earlier thread, here are the links, both at Pharyngula:

 It's an interesting discussion, and I think good points are made on both sides.

-PZ is a friend and a great ally, but I don't entirely go along with him on this one, to the extent that I understand his viewpoint, because I don't share his (apparent?) view that the truth is always what most or ultimately matters.
+I don't entirely go along with PZ Myers on this one, to the extent that I understand his viewpoint, because I don't share his (apparent?) view that the truth is always what most or ultimately matters.
 There may well be situations where other values can come in conflict with truth and may, in the particular circumstances, be more important.
 If that is denying a foundation of the Gnu Atheism, so be it (I doubt that it is, though: to the extent that there is such a thing as a "New Atheist" movement, it's probably quite diverse and has no party line on a topic such as this).

-Secondly, however, I've come to believe that widespread social acceptance of the authority of various religions does a lot of harm.
-I think there is some urgency in challenging that authority in a forthright, high-profile way, not just in our own thoughts or in private conversations or obscure journals.
-So I'm an ally with any Gnu Atheist in that regard.
-But I don't necessarily think that all religions are equally harmful in all contexts, and given my particular motivation I do think it's worthwhile making distinctions and setting priorities ... and in discussing publicly and frankly which distinctions and priorities are important.
+I've also come to believe that widespread social acceptance of the authority of various religions does a lot of harm.
+Therefore, I think there is some urgency in challenging that authority in a forthright, high-profile way, not just in our own thoughts or in private conversations or obscure journals.
+But I don't necessarily think that all religions are equally harmful in all contexts, and given my particular motivation I do think it's worthwhile making distinctions and setting priorities, and in discussing publicly and frankly which distinctions and priorities are important.
 Despite its sensationalist title (and remember, these are usually chosen by sub-editors and should not have too much influence on how we read what follows), I thought that Asma's original piece was mainly about doing that.
 Whether or not we actually agree with its content - something I hope to return to, since the thread over on the other post has some cogent criticisms of Asma - I think it makes a contribution to an important discussion about priorities, etc. Even if people make mistakes in the process of this discussion, their contributions may be of value.

 Stepping back somewhat, yes, I'm interested in truth.
 But that alone would not have motivated me to be a forthright public critic of religion.
 What actually motivated me to become such a thing also motivates me to make distinctions, set priorities, wonder whether I'm making and setting the right ones, want to talk to others about it, and so on.